On Campus & Beyond

 You may choose to enhance your Newberry College experience with the unique opportunities of Greek Life.
 Fraternities and sororities promote scholarship, provide leadership opportunities, build lasting friendships, encourage community service and philanthropy, and allow for social and athletic opportunities.
-The Office of Greek Life currently advises ten fraternities and sororities.
+The Office of Greek Life currently advises nine fraternities and sororities.

 Alpha Xi Delta